-Tolerance- The orange tabby cats are very tolerant breed.
+Tolerance- The orange tabby cats are a very tolerant breed.
 They tolerate not only kids but also adults as well.
 They make great family pets since they bond quickly and make a great companion for children for everyone giving back more affection.

-Here Are 12 Facts That you’ll LOVE About Orange Tabby Cats
+12 Fun Facts About Orange Tabby Cats

 1. Orange tabby cats are almost all male.
 This is an interesting fact that tells us that sex chromosome can affect the color of the cats.

 2. They are often dubbed ginger or marmalade cats, and the nicknames have been used for years to differentiate the black from orange tabby cats.